1060NetKernel/getting-started/README.md

 NetKernel Gradle Plugin
 -----------------------

-As well as building a project, there are lots of powerful things you can do with the NetKernel Gradle plugin.
+As well as building a module, there are lots of powerful things you can do with the NetKernel Gradle plugin.

 A detailed guide is provide [here](http://wiki.netkernel.org/wink/wiki/NetKernel/News/5/12/October_3rd_2014#NetKernel_Gradle_Plugin:_Build_Automation_Tooling_for_ROC)